Rhys (singer)

-Rhys Clarstedt (born 27 October 1997), better known as simply Rhys, is a Swedish-American singer and songwriter.
+Rhys Clarstedt-Frank (born 27 October 1997), better known as simply Rhys, is a Swedish-American singer and songwriter.
 Her singles "Swallow Your Pride" and "Last Dance" became hits in Sweden.
 In 2018 she released her debut album Stages.

 Early life

 Rhys moved to Stockholm, Sweden from Portland, Oregon at the age of ten with her parents and sister.
 During this time she showed interest in arts, theater, dance and music, and she participated in several talent shows.
 She studied music at Kulturama, and theater at Viktor Rydberg Gymnasium.

 Career

 At the age of eighteen she got to meet music producer Jörgen Elofsson to record a demo.
 Elofsson really liked her voice, and he started to work with her and help her with her music.

 Her first music single "Swallow Your Pride" was released on 25 November 2016 and was written by Rhys herself and Elofsson.
 The song was named Song of the Week by Sveriges Radio.
 Rhys performed in Musikhjälpen on 14 December 2016.